panpann2305/dms1_blog/posts/eighteen.md

 I discovered some bugs that happen, and also the overview of the environment in a player’s view.

 ## Webpage overall structure
-**- What kind of key words do you want the user to associate with the aesthetics of your webpage?**
+**What kind of key words do you want the user to associate with the aesthetics of your webpage?**
 + Creative
 + Colorful
 + Energetic
-**- Who is the target audience?**
+**Who is the target audience?**
-+ For color lovers and curious souls who enjoy exploring vibrant, interactive web pages **- What features will your audience want to see in your final webpage design?**
++ For color lovers and curious souls who enjoy exploring vibrant, interactive web pages **What features will your audience want to see in your final webpage design?**
 + Interactive elements
 + Mascot
 + Clear layout